 Becoming a dental course creator is very similar to becoming a dental practice consultant, but your earning potential will be much higher.
 You can create a course on any aspect of dentistry you’re familiar with, such as:

 No one wants to lose their job.
-But if it does happen to you, it’s important you understand that there are other options out there.
+But if it does happen to you, it’s important to understand that there are other options out there.
 Try a few of our suggestions and see which one works best for you.
-You might discover a style of remote working which better suits your lifestyle than your previous way.
+You might discover a style of remote working that better suits your current lifestyle.